FRC125/NU17/README.md

 # NU17
 Steamworks robot code

-To Generate a Javadoc:
+To Generate a Javadoc for Eclipse:
 1) go to Project, Generate Javadoc.
-2) Javadoc Command: C:\Program Files\Java\jdk1.8.0_111\bin\javadoc.exe
+2) Javadoc Command: Locate your Java folder and select javadoc.exe
 3) select all of NU17
 4) visibility: private
-5) click next and give it a title if you'd like
-6) click Finish
+5) click Finish